1A: Create a Passive Listening Habit

-Use a separate MP3 play for the ideal passive listening setup.
+- Use a separate MP3 player for the ideal passive listening setup.

 The primary goal when choosing passive listening content is to find something that will hold your interest.
 Listening to audio from TV shows you’ve already watched helps because you already know the story.

 Another option is to listen to a TL audiobook of your favorite novel.
 If you already know the story by heart, it’s relatively easy to follow along with an audiobook even if you only understand a few words.